image002.jpg

 Lisa Racki

-Assistant Professor, Department of Integrative Structural and Computational Biology
+Associate Professor, Department of Integrative Structural and Computational Biology

 lracki(at)scripps.edu